Ericsson/c3-web-guide/src/pages/authentication.md

 The code on the right showcases how to register a user and how to log in an already existing user.

-For the purpose of this guide, two users have already been registered and logged in which will be used in later parts of the guide.
+For the purpose of this guide, two users have already been registered and logged in, which will be used in later parts of the guide.